MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/lifecycle-services/using-task-guides-and-bpm-to-create-user-acceptance-tests.md

 ## Execute your tests

 ### Run manual test cases
-After you have a test suite, you are ready to use it for regression testing after updates have been made to your Dynamics 365 for Finance and Operations application in a sandbox or test environment.
+After you have a test suite, you are ready to use it for regression testing after updates have been made to your application in a sandbox or test environment.
 You can run the test cases in your test suite manually or play the task recordings that are part of the test suite and use Azure DevOps to mark the test cases as passed or failed.

 ![VSTS test marked](./media/vsts_test_marked.png "VSTS test marked")